Search results

 split :: forall m.
 MonadEffect m => Pattern -> Pipe (Maybe String) (Maybe String) m Unit

-string up to (and not including) the pattern.
+Accumulate string chunks until pat is seen, then yield the buffered string up to (and not including) the pattern.

-When end-of-stream is reached, yields the remaining buffered string then Nothing
+When end-of-stream is reached, yields the remaining buffered string then Nothing.

 toList $ yield "foo,bar,baz" >-> split ","